Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/tutorials/SSH_communications.md

 - Running remote commands or managing systems programmatically

 > SSH is very powerful.
-It even allows you to communicate **directly between two remote servers**, not just with/via your local server or machine.
+It even allows you to communicate **directly between two remote servers**, not just with/via your local computer or machine.

 ## How SSH Actually Works.

-Below is the SSH snippet to access an AWS EC2 VM from my local server.
+Below is the SSH snippet to access an AWS EC2 VM from my local machine(computer).

 ```bash
 ssh -i "path_to_private_key_file" user@remote-host